12 Hours Whanganui

 If you’re a clever cookie and you’ve timed it right, then a weekend in Whanganui is well worth staying for.
 Some town gems only open doors at the end of the week, so if you’re wanting to experience it all, we suggest you stick around.

-Come the start of the weekend, you can find over 100 stalls and as many cheerful stallholders who arrive every Saturday at the crack of dawn to set up shop and display their bestest brightest produce or wares at the River Traders Market.
+Come the start of the weekend, you can find over 100 stalls and as many cheerful stallholders who arrive every Saturday at the crack of dawn to set up shop and display their bestest brightest produce or wares at the Whanganui River Markets.
 Cheery buskers keep spirits high while you wander the aisles, with everything from paintings to pizza for sale.

 If the market alone is not enough to tempt you into staying the weekend in Whanganui, then allow Article to do that for you instead.
 Housed in the building that was previously home to The Whanganui Chronicle, nowadays it’s a café, gallery, and shop where you can pick up a piece of vintage clothing or new artwork whilst waiting on your mochaccino.